 I used to love church.
 Every Wednesday during grade school was snacks and Bible stories at Jodi Kile’s for Bible Club.
 I grew up in a very small town American town…a very Christian town.

 Growing up in Eglon really was like stepping back in time.
 It will always be home…I remember feeling as if every neighbor were my family member, life had a certainty to it that now seems lost to circumstance.
 I remember knowing that every night the sun would set and every morning the sun would rise.
-My concerns were fleeting, the forests and fields were my playground, my sisters were the Ungren’s and Heidi and every day was a gift.
+My concerns were fleeting, the forests and fields were my playground, my sisters were the Ungren’s and Heidi, my brothers were Kevin and my cousins, and Drew next door – AND EVERY DAY WAS A GIFT.